A new urgency

 - and important documents & forms that will ultimately need to be digitized.

-Because construction software development teams need a clear picture of your workflow in order to begin standardizing your business processes.
-Understanding which employees and what data are involved at each stage of the job will not only make for a seamless digital transition, but an audit of your processes can also help to uncover workflow bottlenecks, data irregularities, and duplicative data practices.
+Because construction software development teams need a clear picture of your workflow to begin standardizing your business processes.
+Understanding which employees and what data are involved at each stage of the job will not only make for a seamless digital transition, but an audit of your processes can uncover workflow bottlenecks, data irregularities, and duplicative data practices.

 2. Navigating change management